The Mod Squad: Syndication

-In the U.S., MeTV reran the series from May 26 to August 29, 2014, and again on Sunday afternoons from January 4 to August 30, 2015.
+In the United States, MeTV reran the series from May 26 to August 29, 2014, and again on Sunday afternoons from January 4 to August 30, 2015.

-Decades re-ran part of the series on February 24–25, 2018, and again on January 30–31, 2021, for their binge weekend programming block.
-Mod Squad was being shown on MeTv+ late in 2021.
+Decades re-ran part of the series on February 24–25, 2018, and again on January 30–31, 2021, for their binge weekend programming block; they presented one final Decades Binge of it on March 25–26, 2023 before the network changed into Catchy Comedy.
+Mod Squad is currently airing on MeTV+ weekdays at 2 pm ET.

 Related productions

 A television pilot was shot in 1968, with a running time of 74 minutes, but it was never aired in its entirety.
 The film was edited to 50 minutes and aired as the show's first episode.
 The uncut 74-minute version appears on the DVD set as the opening episode, with the title "The Teeth of the Barracuda."

 A TV reunion movie, The Return of the Mod Squad, was transmitted on ABC on May 18, 1979, featuring the entire original cast.
 Tom Bosley, a guest star during the original run, also participated as an antagonist targeting Julie Barnes herself.
 Peggy Lipton said she participated in it as a favor to Aaron Spelling.

-In 1999, the series was adapted into a feature film with the same title by MGM; however, this film, which starred Giovanni Ribisi, Omar Epps, Claire Danes, and Dennis Farina reprising Cole's, Williams III's, Lipton's, and Andrews's roles respectively, was not a box-office success.
+In 1999, the series was adapted into a feature film with the same title by MGM; however, this film, which starred Giovanni Ribisi, Omar Epps, Claire Danes, and Dennis Farina in Cole's, Williams III's, Lipton's, and Andrews's roles respectively, was not a box-office success.

 Home media

 CBS DVD (distributed by Paramount) has released the first two seasons of The Mod Squad on DVD in Region 1.

 On August 20, 2013, it was announced that Visual Entertainment had acquired the rights to the series (under license from Paramount) and would release season 3 on DVD on September 24, 2013.
 Season 4 would be released on October 1, 2013.
 In Canada, Season 3 was released on DVD a week earlier, on September 17, 2013, and Season 4 was released on October 8, 2013.
 Season 5 was released in Canada on November 19, 2013 and in the US on December 17, 2013.
-A complete series set was released in Canada and the US on November 12, 2013.
+A Complete Series set was released in Canada and the US on November 12, 2013.